 I started my first job in the 1970’s with an intelligent terminal company called Sycor , which was eventually acquired by Northern Telecomm.
 In those days, Sycor terminals were used for Source Data Entry (key to disk), and its programming language was called – ironically – TAL for Terminal Application Language.
 It was an Assembler/Macro like language, which required one to work with registers, memory addresses and screen fields.
 When Sycor introduced the Sycor 440 machine in 1976, it had a whopping 64K of memory, a 10 MB hard disk, and a COBOL compiler.
 Surprisingly, I was one of the very few field personnel that knew COBOL at the time.
 When I asked some of the more senior Sycor analysts about COBOL, their response was: “Why would we need COBOL?
 Assembler language is faster and uses less memory!”
 Well, we all know that the world has moved past Sycor TAL and assembler programming languages.

 Fast forward to 2001: I was giving a web Enabling workshop to a NonStop customer in Chicago, when one of the senior COBOL programmers raised his hand and asked: “ COBOL works perfectly well for us.
 Why would we want do any of this web stuff?”
 That company was later acquired and sadly, they no longer use NonStop.
-None of the NonStop developers was asked to stay to work in the new IT environment, which was Unix, Java and totally web-based.
+None of the NonStop developers were asked to stay to work in the new IT environment, which was Unix, Java and totally web-based.

 Today, the NonStop has a lot of modern technologies available, including support for SQL, web server, Java, Eclipse, SOAP and others.
 Yet, a lot of users still haven’t taken advantage of some or all of these new technologies.
 In many cases, they are still developing COBOL applications that use 6530 terminals, Enscribe files and interface with other platforms using FTP.
 Seriously, it is in your best interest to start considering options to modernize your NonStop environment.